itbj/ASA-TE-Monitoring/README.md

 If you're set up with some basic visualisations and alerts from the last step and you're happy you can probably stop reading now and go on your merry away.
 However in the case that the stock alerting and visualisation in the ThousandEyes platform isn't enough for you or you need to have a more historical view of information over 30 days, we can also use open source tools such as Grafana, part of the TIG stack to build more custom visualisations.
 As the data in ThousandEyes is all available through a REST API it's a fairly straight forward process.
 However to get our data into a stack such as TIG we'll need to start digging into the API.

+For this part of the guide you probably need to be comfortable with using REST API's and parsing JSON data structures, however we will provide worked examples.

 #### Step 1 - Installing Docker

 First off we'll need an environment with the TIG stack installed that we can use, for this guide I'll use a Docker container to automate much of this process.
 If you already have docker installed you can proceed to Step 2 and start to pull down the containers required.
 If you do not have docker installed you can consult the docker documentation here